dicroce/pri_q/README.md

     pri_q::create_pri_q("priority.dat", sizeof(uint32_t));

 Here is how you use such a thing.
-Note: a item comparison function must be provided.
+Note: an item comparison function must be provided.
 In this case, a lambda is used.

     vector<uint32_t> vals = {20, 50, 75, 100, 5, 44, 42, 200, 83, 43, 19, 99, 76, 2, 1000};